Wang Zongyuan

 Wang Zongyuan (王宗源; born 24 October 2001) is a Chinese diver.

+Career

 Wang competed in the 2019 World Aquatics Championships and won gold in the 1 metre springboard.
 He also competed at the Tokyo 2020 Summer Olympics and won gold in the Men's 3m synchro event with Xie Siyi and the silver in the 3m springboard.
 At the 2024 Summer Olympics in Paris, Wang won gold with Long Daoyi in the 3 m synchro event.